 The Solution: An Unprecedented Public-Private Partnership

-To improve the flow of trains through the rail heart of America, the region’s six class I railroads joined forces with Amtrak, Metra, and state, local and county governments to form the Chicago Region Environmental and Transportation Efficiency (CREATE) Program.
+To improve the flow of trains through the rail heart of America, the region’s six class I railroads joined forces with Amtrak, Metra, and state, local and county governments to form the CREATE Program.
 Launched in 2003, the $4.4 billion plan involves 70 critical rail and highway infrastructure improvement projects in northeastern Illinois to enhance the efficiency and safety of the region’s rail network.

 Enhancing Capacity & Economic Growth

 The CREATE program will allow the Chicago region to handle up to 50,000 more freight trains by 2051, which is good news because the USDOT expects freight rail traffic to grow 40% over the next 30 years.
 Improvements to the Chicago regional rail system will help keep freight on trains instead of diverting it to trucks, which operate on increasingly-congested, crumbling highways.
 CREATE will also help improve the region’s economy by adding an estimated 44,000 jobs and generating $31.5 billion in economic benefits over the next three decades.

 Keeping Passengers & Freight Moving

 Twenty-four projects will directly benefit Amtrak and Metra by eliminating conflicts between freight and passenger trains in several locations on the south side of Chicago.
 Most notably, the 75th Street Corridor Improvement Project — the largest CREATE project — will reduce congestion where 30 Metra trains, 90 freight trains and two Amtrak trains cross each other daily.
 The project is in the final design phase, which is anticipated to take two to three years once funding is secured.
 With a continuous, adequate stream of funding, this major lynchpin could be untangled as little as five years after construction begins.

 Improving Safety & Relieving Congestion